Follow In The Country on Twitter

 Method of Infection

-TC is not the cause of this epidemic.
+Tissue culture is not the cause of this epidemic.
 HVX can survive the tissue culturing process, but most tissue culture labs screen their stock plants for multiple viruses before putting them into TC.
 The main source of the Hosta Virus X epidemic is several large wholesale growers in Holland and a couple here in the US who have it in their growing fields.
 It is during the harvesting process that the virus is spread.
 Not only through digging and cutting, but many of the overseas growers power wash the plants in preparation for export.
 During this process, some of the outer layer of tissue is actually stripped off exposing sap that can infect other plants through their stripped tissue.

 We are only just beginning to understand how Hosta Virus X works.
 While mechanical infection poses the biggest risk, researchers may discover other means by which HVX spreads.
 There is no cure for plant viruses and it is not safe to have virus infected hostas in our gardens.